mansakrishna23/markdown-cv/index.md

 ## Academic Service
 **Dept. of Earth Sciences, Dartmouth College** <br>
-**Geolunch Comittee** | September 2023 - June 2024 <br>
+>**Geolunch Comittee** | September 2023 - June 2024 <br>
-_Worked in a team to organize departmental lunch and (internal) earth science related talks for the Dept. of Earth Sciences._
+>_Worked in a team to organize departmental lunch and (internal) earth science related talks for the Dept. of Earth Sciences._ <br>

-**Seminar Comittee** | September 2023 - June 2024 <br>
+>**Seminar Comittee** | September 2023 - June 2024 <br>
-_Worked in a team to plan and coordinate logistics for visiting speakers for the weekly hour-long seminar series, hosted by the Dept. of Earth Sciences.
-Worked with Professor Sarah Slotznick to coordinate graduate student lunches with the speaker, zoom set-up, and seminar advertisements, among other tasks._
+>_Worked in a team to plan and coordinate logistics for visiting speakers for the weekly hour-long seminar series, hosted by the Dept. >of Earth Sciences.
+Worked with Professor Sarah Slotznick to coordinate graduate student lunches with the speaker, zoom set-up, and >seminar advertisements, among other tasks._<br>

-**Newsletter Comittee** | September 2022 - June 2023 <br>
+>**Newsletter Comittee** | September 2022 - June 2023 <br>
-_Worked in a team of graduate students to prepare and publish the department newsletter for the academic year._
+>_Worked in a team of graduate students to prepare and publish the department newsletter for the academic year._

 ## Mini Research Projects
 **Glaciology in Machine Learning Summer School Group Project** <br>